 Thousands of people died during the Liberation struggle in Mountainous Karabakh.
 The enemy troops had occupied and controlled up to 60 per cent of Mountainous Karabakh.
-Fighters from Armenia and from the Diaspora fought side by side with the Armenians living in Mountainous Karabakh an volountary fighters from Armenia against the well-armed Azerbaijani forces.
+Volountary fighters from the Republic of Armenia and from the Diaspora fought side by side with the Armenians living in Mountainous Karabakh against the well-armed Azerbaijani forces.
 The decisive turnaround in the war occurred with the Shushi-Lachin operation in May 1992.
 One of the fighters from the Disapora was Monte Melkonian.
 He was killed on 12th June 1993 in action in Mountainous Karabakh.
 Who was this man who even before his death had become a legendary Freedom Fighter?

 Monte was born on 25th November 1957 in California.
 His forefathers came from West Armenia.
 Especially after the massacres under the rule of Abdul Hamid, Armenians fled to USA and a few started new lives in Fresno.
 In 1970 Montes parents travelled with their children through Europe, including Turkey.
 Going back to the home of his ancestors and talking with the Armenians still living there left a deep impression on Monte.
 At the age of 15, Monte went on a School Exchange to Japan.
 There he not only learned Japanese but also Martial Arts.
 From Japan he visited on his own other South East Asian countries.
 In an interview in 1992 Monte emphasised the influence the Vietnamese Liberation War had on developing his own political views.